lydiaesther/Challenge1/README.md

-1.Create a pivotal tracker board.
+1. Create a pivotal tracker board.

 2. Re-design using html and css